mpjashby/crimedata/README.md

   filter(offense_type == "personal robbery")
 ```

-You can alternatively get an SF object with the correct co-ordinates and co-ordinate reference system (CRS) specified by setting the argument `output = "sf"`.
+You can alternatively get a [simple features (SF)](https://r-spatial.github.io/sf/articles/sf1.html) point object with the correct co-ordinates and co-ordinate reference system (CRS) specified by setting the argument `output = "sf"`.
 This can be used, for example, to quickly plot the data.

 ``` r
 library(dplyr)